Willie Keeler: Professional baseball career

-In 1892, after beginning the season playing his second year with the Plainfield Crescent Cities of the Central New Jersey League, he joined the minor league team in Binghamton, New York, and he was called up to the New York Giants at the end of the season.
+In 1892, after beginning the season playing his second year with the Plainfield Crescent Cities of the Central New Jersey League, he joined the minor league team in Binghamton, New York, then was called up to the New York Giants at the end of the season.
 After a trip back to the minors because of an injury at the start of the 1893 season, he returned to the Giants later that year.
 Initially a third baseman, he later moved to the outfield.
 He quickly established himself as a star, and played until retiring in 1910.

 Keeler's advice to hitters was "Keep your eye clear, and hit 'em where they ain't"—"they" being the opposing fielders.
 His .385 career batting average after the 1898 season is the highest average in history at season's end for a player with more than 1,000 hits (1,147 hits).
 He compiled a .341 career batting average, tied for 11th with Bill Terry and Pete Browning as of 2022.
 He hit over .300 16 times in 19 seasons, and hit over .400 once.
 He twice led his league in batting average and three times in hits.
 Keeler had an amazing 206 singles during the 1898 season, a record that stood for more than 100 years until broken by Ichiro Suzuki.
 Additionally, Keeler had an on-base percentage of greater than .400 for seven straight seasons.
 When Keeler retired in 1910, he was third all-time in hits with 2,932, behind only Cap Anson and Jake Beckley.

-He was one of the smallest players to play the game, standing 5 feet 4½ inches and weighing 140 pounds (64 kg), resulting in his nickname.
-Keeler was elected to the Baseball Hall of Fame in 1939.
-He appeared as number 75 on The Sporting News list of the "100 Greatest Baseball Players".
-In 1999, he was named as a finalist to the Major League Baseball All-Century Team.
-Having played his last game in 1910, he was the most chronologically distant player on both Top 100 lists.